brunorsantos/learn-kubernetes/01-basics.md

 ![image](https://user-images.githubusercontent.com/20507162/125522986-00414580-e085-467f-86a8-d17e65d41515.png)

 InitContainer is a other container that can prepare something to the other container in the same pod, after it exectutes, the initialized conditions chance to true.
-Afete livenesse probe, Ready chances to true.
+After livenesse probe, Ready chances to true.

-For initContainer, there is a section on the yml file describing it In a lifecycle section when can put scripts for postStart and preStop
+For initContainer, there is a section on the yml file describing it

+In a lifecycle section when can put scripts for postStart and preStop